 Brian liked it, Kevin did not.
-We arrived mid-day during peak season so that=very crowded.
+We arrived at mid-day during peak season so it was very crowded.
 It is free to enter and you can take the 15-minute tour for free, plus visit the gift shop and food court.
 The desserts looked amazing but we had just eaten lunch.

 The layout of Chocolate World is horrible in my opinion.
 It’s just like a giant cluster and people go everywhere.
 It’s not arranged in lines or directions for people to follow.
 People are just walking in every which direction, trying to get at what they want to see.
 It’s very noisy and the lighting is just ok.

 The chocolate tasting is not really for kids.
 Mine were bored and just wanted to eat the chocolate.
 I did see a family restroom.
-And notices about nuts being on premises for allergies.
+And notices about nuts being on premises for food allergies.
 I did not see any quiet areas or place you could possibly sneak off to get a break for a few minutes.

 It was overwhelming for him, which means that Mom doesn’t enjoy herself either.
-Still, the gift shop is not to be missed….
+Still, the gift shop is not to be missed.
 I’ve never seen so many Hershey things in one place!

 We really enjoyed the Create Your Own Chocolate Bar.